Gr4hn/Project-v.44/README.md

-# Project Hang man
+# Project Hangman

 This game is used for fun for every person alive!
-This project is for teaching purpose.
+This project is for teaching purposes.

-## Instalation
+## Installation
-To install the program click this link X
+To install the program, click this link: X

 ## Uses
-The program is a basic version of a hang man game, with a menu and different directors.
-You can view the rules, a highscore list, play a game and exit the program.
+The program is a basic version of a hangman game with a menu and different directors.
+You can view the rules and high score list, play a game, and exit the program.
-The program is written in C++ in totality, exept the words.txt file.
+The game is written in C++ in totality, except for the words.txt file.

 ## Contributing
 Fredrik Storm